 First-Year Study Plan

 This Study Plan summarizes the course requirements and lists when individual courses are offered as well as providing useful background on your undergraduate training.
-Advisors must sign off on this plan and it is due in the Department office by October 1.
+Advisors must sign off on this plan and it is due in the Department office by September 10 of each year.

 Second-year Study Plan